ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

         enforcement: skip
 ```

-To start, only a single `trustPolicies` entry + `keys` with `provider`, `name`, and `version` will be supported.
+To start, support will include multiple `trustPolicies` with `keys` list specified.
+Each `key` entry can provider a `provider`, `name`, `version` OR a `file` path.
+Trust policies will support `scopes`.
 The behavior will match an equivalent `enforcement` of `any`.
 Future work will add support for remainig configs.

 The `provider` field, where the name of the `KeyManagementProvider` (KMP) can be specified, is assumed to be referencing a `KMP` in the same namespace as the cosign verifier.
-If the user would like to specify a `provider` in the cluster scope, the user must append `cluster/` to the front of the `KMP` name.
+If the user would like to specify a `provider` in a different namespace, the user must append `<namespace>/` to the front of the `KMP` name.

+#### Scopes
+The `scopes` section determines which trust policy will apply given an image reference.
+A global `*` wildcard character can be used as the default fallback of all other trust policies with `scopes` that do not match.
+Only a single trust policy can have a `*` scope.
+Wild card support is limited to suffix of a scope and denoted by '*' as the final character in the scope.
+Scopes with absolute or wild cards CANNOT overlap.
+On verifier creation, cosign will enforce that all scopes are deterministically exclusive.
+This is important so users cannot accidentally match multiple scopes depending on the image reference.

 ### User Scenarios

 #### 1 Signature, 2 trusted keys